powerboat9/bombadillo/README.md

 Bombadillo has documentation available in two places currently.
 The first if the [Bombadillo homepage](https://rawtext.club/~sloum/bombadillo.html#docs), which has lots of information about the program, links to places around Gopher, and documentation of the commands and configuration options.

-Secondly, and possibly more importantly, documentation is available via gopher from within Bombadillo.
+Secondly, and possibly more importantly, documentation is available via Gopher from within Bombadillo.
 When a user launches Bombadillo for the first time, their `homeurl` is set to the help file.
 As such they will have access to all of the key bindings, commands, and configuration from the first run.
 A user can also type `:?` or `:help` at any time to return to the documentation.
 Remember that Bombadillo uses vim-like key bindings, so scroll with `j` and `k` to view the docs file.

 ## Contributing